duo-labs/cloudmapper/README.md

 ## Installation

+Requirements:
+- `pip` and `virtualenv`
-You will need `jq` (https://stedolan.github.io/jq/), `pip`, and the library `pyjq` (https://github.com/doloopwhile/pyjq), which require some additional tools installed.
+- You will also need `jq` (https://stedolan.github.io/jq/) and the library `pyjq` (https://github.com/doloopwhile/pyjq), which require some additional tools installed that will be shown.

 On macOS: